ballerina-platform/ballerina-distribution/examples/websocket-client-bearer-token-auth/websocket_client_bearer_token_auth.md

 # WebSocket client - Bearer token authentication

-A client, which is secured with Bearer token authentication can be used to connect to a secured service.
-The client is enriched with the `Authorization: Bearer <token>` header by passing the `websocket:BearerTokenConfig` for the `auth` configuration of the client.
+The `websocket:Client` secured with Bearer token authentication allows you to connect to a secured WebSocket server.
+Provide the `BearerTokenConfig` for the `auth` configuration of the client to enrich the initial HTTP request with the `Authorization: Bearer <token>` header.

 ::: code websocket_client_bearer_token_auth.bal :::